Published by Lookforzebras

 Additional ways to publish your creative writing

-Journals aren’t the only way to get your medical literary and narrative writing published.
-Other print and online publications are great options, as well.
+Journals are not the only avenue for publishing your medical literary and narrative writing; other print and online publications also offer excellent opportunities.

 Professional society publications

-This is a great option for writing that may appeal to a targeted audience, such as physicians in a certain specialty or type of healthcare setting.
+This option works well for writers targeting a specific audience, such as physicians in a particular specialty or healthcare setting.

 Your personal website or blog

-If you write a lot (or want to start writing a lot), having your own website has a multitude of benefits:
+If you write frequently (or want to), having your own website offers numerous benefits:

 - You have total control over what you publish, when you publish it, and how it looks